Home

 It’s simply what makes up a breed.

-Today’s historical breeds are recognizably themselves — in form, in function, in temperament.
-The work now is protecting the genetic integrity that makes each of them possible.
+Today’s historical breeds are recognizably themselves — in form, function, and temperament.
+Keeping them that way means protecting the historic genetic variation underneath.

 10